-Sonder Tiers Medicare Advantage (HMO) offers additional gap coverage for Tier 1 (Preferred Generic Drugs) and Select Insulins.
-During the Coverage Gap stage, your out-of-pocket costs for Tier 1 drugs will be \$0 for a one-month supply and your out of pocket costs for Select Insulins will be \$35 for a one-month supply.
+Sonder Complete Health Medicare Advantage (HMO) offers additional gap coverage for Tier 1 (Preferred Generic Drugs) and Select Insulins.
+During the Coverage Gap stage, your out-of-pocket costs for Tier 1 drugs will be \$0 and your out of pocket costs for Select Insulins will be \$35 for a one-month supply.
 To find out which drugs are Select Insulins, review the most recent Drug List we provided electronically.
 If you have questions about the Drug List, you can also call Member Services (Phone numbers for Member Services are printed on the back cover of this booklet).